SysKitTeam/docs-securitymanager/how-to/send-scheduled-reports.md

 ---
-title: Schedule Reports
 description: >
    This article describes what are and how to use Schedule Reports.
 ---

 # Send Scheduled Reports